 - Make sure to wipe clean your steam wand and purge every time you steam milk.
 Otherwise old milk will crust up on the steam wand and inside the tip.

 - Purge all of your group heads fully at then end of each day.

-- Back flush with chemicals at the end of every day.
+- Back flush with espesso machine cleaner chemicals at the end of every day in cafes or once every two weeks at home.
 If you’re concerned that this may be too frequent, just reduce the amount of chemical used.

 - Clean out any left over grind particles in your drip tray at the end of each day.
 Make sure to remove the grind manually with a chuck or towel, as the fine coffee grinds can clog up your water drain.